What you need to know about the Moveable Transactions Act:

 How will this impact on insolvency?

-Corporate lenders now have an alternative avenue to pursue and reclaim borrowed funds in an insolvency event if they have a registered statutory pledge over moveable assets of the insolvent company.
-Registered statutory pledges will constitute fixed security, ranking ahead of floating charges and will therefore be prioritised in distribution in an insolvency event.
+Corporate lenders will have an alternative avenue to pursue and reclaim borrowed funds outside of a formal insolvency process if they have a registered statutory pledge over moveable assets.
+In addition, registered statutory pledges will constitute fixed security, ranking ahead of floating charges and will therefore be prioritised in distribution in an insolvency event.
 As a result, returns to floating charge and unsecured creditors are likely to be reduced.

 For insolvency practitioners, consideration needs to be given to priority of payments on insolvency – as noted above, a statutory pledge will constitute a fixed security with relevant priority on insolvency, including priority over insolvency practitioners’ remuneration.